 Video marketing is huge right now, and it's no surprise.
-Video is easy to consume and share, and it's a great way to engage your customers and improve your marketing performance!
+Video is easy to consume and share and that makes it a great way to engage your customers and improve your marketing performance!

 Before you start filming, you need a plan.
 The pre-production stage of filming is probably the most important step of your entire process.

-Your plan doesn’t always need to be highly detailed and precise, but you should at least have a solid outline of what you will be talking about and showing in your video.
+Your plan doesn’t always need to be highly detailed and precise, but you should at least have a solid outline of what you will be talking about and showing in your videos.

 Once you have a solid plan for your video, you can move on to making some movie magic!